Open-CMSIS-Pack/cmsis-toolbox/docs/build-operation.md

 ### Example

-The following `CMakeLists.txt` file integrates the [FCARM file converter](https://arm-software.github.io/MDK-Middleware/latest/Network/group__nw__sw__util__fcarm.html) that is part of the MDK Middleware.
+The following `CMakeLists.txt` file integrates the [FCARM file converter](https://arm-software.github.io/MDK-Middleware/latest/Network/group__nw__sw__util__fcarm.html) that is part of the MDK-Middleware.
 The FCARM file converter reformats all web files into a single C-file which is then included and compiled into the project.

 ```cmake
 # CMakeLists.txt for calling FCARM